smartcontractkit/aptos-starter-kit/README.md

 ```
 npx ts-node scripts/ccipSendToken.ts --feeToken native
 ```
-Please make sure you have BnM tokens in your account before running this command.
+Please make sure you have BnM and fee tokens in your account before running this command.

 ## Use data feed on aptos testnet
 1. Fetch the BTC/USD feed and save it to the account's global storage.